10.10. Vet 1 Example

 + display() : void

-An association relationship connects Owner and Pet.
+An association relationship connects an Owner and a Pet.

 Pet is a superclass, with Dog and Fish as subclasses.